CourseReps/ECEN489-Spring2016/Project1/interfaces.md

 ```

 ###Android to Web Server
 Data should be stored in SQLite table on Android local storage
 On wifi connection, this routine will connect to the Tomcat server and send new rows from local DB to the remote one with HTTP POST
+Use same JSON format as Android DB